Loss of Emotional Safety in Relationships: When Love Is Still There, But “Safe” Stops Being the Default

 - You feel tense before certain conversations.

-- You rehearse how to say something “perfectly” so it won’t turn into a fight.
+- You rehearse how to say something perfectly so it does not turn into a fight.

-- You stop bringing up topics because it’s “not worth it.”
+- You stop bringing up topics because it feels like it is not worth it.

 In your communication

-- You talk, but emotionally you don’t land with each other.
+- You talk, but emotionally you do not land with each other.

 - You get interrupted, corrected, or lectured when you share feelings.